stephenoken/stephenoken.github.io/_posts/2016-05-22-using-functional-programming-in-javascript.markdown

 A lot of languages seem to be embracing the functional paradigm like Java and Javascript.
 For example in 2015 making variables read only was implemented in Javascript, which is a big part of the functional paradigm.
 Furthermore functional languages like Scala are increasingly being used in industry.
 So at the very least it's a good idea to have a basic idea of functional programming.

 This post will explain some of the ways you can write your code more "functionally" with code snippets in Javascript.

-**Please note that this post focuses more on the list comprehension side of functional programming**

 Before we continue any further I want to lay some ground rules that I personally found useful for writing my code more functionally.